 If you purchase this gym, make sure you know exactly where you want it before you assemble- this thing is heavy and very difficult to move once assembled!

-This gym would work best for seniors looking for a commercial grade machine or who are looking to stop going to the local gym to workout.
-Just make sure you have enough room in your home.
+This gym would likely work best for seniors looking for a commercial grade machine or who are looking to stop going to the local gym to workout.
 See full review.

 Finding a home gym machine can help add a little variety to your routine, making it more enjoyable and less dreadful.